NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 The nice thing about this solution is that we don't need expensive infrastructure to perform computation as the computation is done in the user's web browser--we just need somewhere to host the files.

-# Where to go from here?

 ## Where to go from here?

-In upcoming blogs we will see how we can perform the computation without blocking the user interface, make a nice interactive form, and make a visualization to show data from each iteration.
+In upcoming blogs we will see how we can perform the computation without blocking the user interface, how to make a nice interactive form, and how to make a visualization to show data from each iteration.
 We'll wrap up the series in a final blog that combines the topics of the whole series in a full-featured web application.

 If you enjoyed this article, make sure to give us a clap!